DHRI-Curriculum/Data-and-Ethics/lessons.md

 Raw data is yet to be processed, meaning it has yet to be manipulated by a human or computer.
 Received or collected data could be in any number of formats, locations, etc..
 It could be in any of the forms listed in the previous section.

-But "raw data" is a relative term, inasmuch as when one person finishes processing data and presents it as a finished product, another person may take that product and work on it further, and for them that data is "raw data".
+But "raw data" is a relative term, inasmuch as when one person finishes processing data and presents it as a finished product, another person may take that product and work on it further, and for them that data is "raw data."

 ## Data and Labor

-As we think about data collecction, we should also consider the labor involved in the process.
+As we think about data collection, we should also consider the labor involved in the process.
 Many researchers rely on Amazon Mechanical Turk (sometimes also refered to as MTurk) for data collection, [often paying less than minimum wage for the task.](https://www.theatlantic.com/business/archive/2018/01/amazon-mechanical-turk/551192/) Often the assumption made of these workers is someone who is retired, bored, and participating in online gig work for fun or to kill time.
 While this may be true for some, [more than half of those surveyed in a Pew Research study cite that the income from this work is essential or important.](https://www.pewresearch.org/internet/2016/11/17/labor-platforms-technology-enabled-gig-work/) Often, those who view the income from this work as essential or important are also from underserved communities.

 In addition to being mindful of paying a fair wage to the workers on such platforms, this working environment also brings some further considerations to the data that is collected.
 Often times, for workers to get close to minimum wage, they cannot afford to spend much time on each task, increasing potential errors in the collected data.

 For a deeper discussion on data and labor, consider Catherine D'Ignazio and Lauren Klein's chapter [Show Your Work](https://mitpressonpubpub.mitpress.mit.edu/pub/9m0tiz66/release/3) in *[Data Feminism](https://mitpress.mit.edu/books/data-feminism)*.

-### Challenge: Raw Data and Labor
+## Challenge: Raw Data and Labor

-1. For example, is "big data" "raw data"?
+For example, is "big data" "raw data"?
 How do we understand data that we have "scraped"?
 <!--- Any suggestions for questions regarding labor and data participants consider collecting/analysing? --->

 ## Processed/Transformed

-Processing data puts it into a state more readily available for analysis, and makes the data legible.
-For instance it could be rendered as **structured data**.
-This can also take many forms, e.g., a table.
+Processing data puts it into a state more readily available for analysis and makes the data legible.
+For instance, it could be rendered as **structured data**.
+This can also take many forms, _e.g._, a table.

 Here are a few you're likely to come across, all representing the same data: